Semiparametric Gaussian copula models: Geometry and efficient rank-based estimation: Introduction

-For the model $\model$, we compute the efficient score and influence functions and the efficient information matrix for the vector-valued parameter $\theta$ of a $p$-variate structured correlation matrix.
-The computations are based on a detailed analysis of the tangent space structure of the model.
-The practical interest of this analysis is that it yields a semiparametrically efficient, rank-based estimator for $\theta$.
-Starting from an initial, rank-based, $\sqrt{n}$-consistent estimator, our estimator is defined as a one-step update in the direction of the estimated efficient influence function.
-Existence of such an initial estimator is usually no problem: just take the pseudo-likelihood estimator or use a minimum-distance estimator \citep{kluppelberg:kuhn:09}.
-The update step is easy to calculate, relying just on some simple matrix algebra.
-We thereby provide a positive answer to the conjecture formulated in \cite{hoff:niu:wellner:12} whether it is possible to attain the semiparametric lower bound using a rank-based estimator.
-We wish to stress the fact that, in contrast to the estimator in \cite{chen:fan:tsy:06}, our estimator is rank-based and thus invariant with respect to increasing transformations of the component variables, in accordance with the group structure of the model.
-Note, however, that the methodology in \cite{chen:fan:tsy:06} also applies to general, not necessarily Gaussian, copula models.
+We thereby provide a positive answer to the conjecture formulated in \citet{hoff:niu:wellner:12} whether it is possible to attain the semiparametric lower bound using a rank-based estimator.
+We wish to stress the fact that, in contrast to the sieve-based estimator in \citet{chen:fan:tsy:06}, our estimator is rank-based, and thus invariant with respect to increasing transformations of the component variables, in accordance with the group structure of the model.
+Note, however, that the methodology in \citet{chen:fan:tsy:06} also applies to general, not necessarily Gaussian, copula models.

-Moreover, by restricting attention to estimators with influence functions of a certain form, we construct an algebraic framework which allows for particularly simple, finite-dimensional conditions on the parametrization $\theta \mapsto R(\theta)$ for efficiency of the pseudo-likelihood estimator and for adaptivity of the model.
+By restricting attention to estimators with influence functions of a certain form, we construct an algebraic framework which allows for particularly simple, finite-dimensional conditions on the parametrization $\theta\mapsto R(\theta)$ for efficiency of the pseudo-likelihood estimator and for adaptivity of the model.
 These are detailed for a large number of examples.
-The pseudo-likelihood estimator turns out to be efficient not only in the unrestricted model, confirming a remark in \citet{klaassen:wellner:97}, but also in the often-used class of factor models.
+The pseudo-likelihood estimator turns out to be efficient not only in the unrestricted model, confirming a remark in \citet {klaassen:wellner:97}, but also in the often-used class of factor models.
 On the other hand, for correlation matrices with a Toeplitz structure, the pseudo-likelihood estimator can be quite inefficient, with an asymptotic relative efficiency as low as 20\%.
-Although \cite{hoff:niu:wellner:12} already identified a Gaussian copula model for which the pseudo-likelihood estimator is inefficient, the asymptotic relative efficiency of the pseudo-likelihood estimator in their example was still not far from 100\%.
-The asymptotic results are complemented by Monte Carlo simulations, confirming the above theoretical findings for small samples, even in high dimensions.
+Although \citet{hoff:niu:wellner:12} already identified a Gaussian copula model for which the pseudo-likelihood estimator is inefficient, the asymptotic relative efficiency of the pseudo-likelihood estimator in their example was still not far from 100\%.
+The asymptotic results are complemented by a Monte Carlo study, confirming the above theoretical findings for small samples, even in high dimensions.